Old Fashioned Buttermilk Biscuits

 • Preheat oven to 400°F.

-• Coat butter lightly in flour.
+• Lightly coat the butter lightly in flour.
 Grate frozen butter using the large holes of a box grater.
 Work quickly since the frozen butter will begin to soften as you grate.
 Refreeze if it gets too soft.
 You can also grate butter using a food processor with a medium shredding disk.

 • Place grated butter back into the freezer until ready for use.